brenxm/Learnable/FunctionalRequirement_v0.1.md

    - **UI Requirement**: TBD
        - // Question should be about the current topic
        - // There should be two type of engagement question, multiple choice and free-text-response
-       - // Question should be embeded at the end the topic
+       - // Question should be embeded at the end the topic at the end of the flow (not separate page)
        - // User required to answer before moving on
-       - // Feedback should be given to user regardless provided correct or incorrect question
+       - // Feedback should be given to user regardless provided correct or incorrect answer
-       - // After feedback provider to patient, system should provide option to user if add one more question or move forward to next topic
+       - // After feedback provider to user, system should provide option to user to provide one more question or move forward to the next topic.

 3. ### Assistive AI Chat
    - **Requirement ID**: FR-002
    - **UI Requirement**: UI-003.5
    - **Descriptions**:
       - The system shall be accessible within the Lecture Scene (SC-003), utilizing a vertical sliding behavior within its own UI layer.
 Users can open or close the chat system via a toggle button within the Lecture Scene.
       - The system shall maintain context awareness by tracking both the topic and chat history for interactions between the chat assistant and users.
+The system shall erase the chat history once moved forward to different topic.
       - The system shall provide **dedicated fields** with **specialized formatting support** and ensure compatability to standard rendering for entering programming code or mathematical equations.
 It will automatically detect such inputs and prompt users to embed a **special field** for the detected format.
 Users can also manually embed these **dedicated fields** via button in the chat text field.
       - The system shall support multiple dedicated fields within the input flow, each functioning as a self-contained unit. users shall be able to create, delete, and navigate between these fields, as well as return to a standard text input.
-      - The system shall provide additional keyboard input for commonly used characters when the typing keyboard is active, reducing the need for users to browse the default keyboard system.
+      - The system shall provide additional keyboard input for commonly used characters when the typing keyboard and a special container mode is active, reducing the need for users to browse the default keyboard system.
 UI buttons that simulate keyboard keys shall be available while users are typing. (e.g., **tab** button for tab spaces when writing a programming code)
 4. ### Table of Contents
    - **Requirement ID**: FR-003
    - **UI Requirement**: UI-003.4